 Rev. Proc.
 2018-17 provides guidance concerning section 965—added to the Code by the new tax law (Pub.
 L. No. 115-97)—and modifies the circumstances under which the IRS will grant approval of certain requests by “specified foreign corporations” for changes in annual accounting periods filed under Rev. Proc.
 2006-45 and Rev. Proc.
 2002-39.

 Rev. Proc.
-2018-17 [PDF 24 KB] was issued by the IRS to prevent the avoidance of application of section 965 by changes in the tax years of certain “specified foreign corporations”—which are any controlled foreign corporation, and any foreign corporation with respect to which one or more domestic corporations is a “United States shareholder” (see section 965(e)).
+2018-17 [PDF 24 KB] was issued, according to the IRS, to prevent the avoidance of the application of section 965 by changes in the tax years of certain “specified foreign corporations”—which are any controlled foreign corporation (CFC) and any foreign corporation with respect to which one or more domestic corporations is a “United States shareholder” (see section 965(e)).

 As the following discussion indicates, however, the new limitations announced by Rev. Proc.
 2018-17 apply to all tax year changes involving "specified foreign corporations" within the scope, and are not limited to the section 965 implications of the change.

 Rev. Proc.
 2018-17 adds a new section to the accounting period change procedures for automatic approval (Rev. Proc.
 2006-45) and for non-automatic approval (Rev. Proc.
 2002-39).
 This new section, therefore, prohibits a "specified foreign corporation" from making any accounting period change, regardless of whether the change would otherwise qualify for automatic or non-automatic consent, if it meets the following three conditions: